 2. Why do you put tape on a fungo bat?

-The answer to this question is pretty obvious – a fungo bat is taped in order to protect it and to prolong its lifespan.
+The answer to this question is pretty obvious – a fungo bat is taped to protect it and prolong its lifespan.
 Generally, instructors advise players to tape their bat on the fat end.
-While taping your fungo bat you need to make sure that you tape in one direction.
-Pulling the tape so as to make it thin is also another common practice.
+While taping your fungo bat, you need to make sure that you tape in one direction.
+Pulling the tape to make it thin is also another common practice.

-In case you commit any error while taping your bat, it is advisable to take off the erroneous part and apply the tape again.
-You can enhance the protection on your bat by applying 2 to 4 layers of tape.
+If you commit any error while taping your bat, it is advisable to take off the erroneous part and apply the tape again.
+You can enhance the protection of your bat by using 2 to 4 layers of tape.
 Athletic tape is what you will need for taping purposes.

 Yes!
-As a coach, you can use a fungo bat for softball in order to train your players for the big leagues.
-Keep in mind that these bats are not made for the actual game where live hitting and pitching is required.
+As a coach, you can use a fungo bat for softball to train your players for the big leagues.
+Remember that these bats are not made for the actual game where live hitting and pitching is required.